Saving money is important for many reasons

 It’s important to save money today to build a financial legacy that will support your family for generations to come.

-21. To help your kids with a college education
+21. Help your kids with the cost of a college education

 Paying for your kids’ college education is not an all-or-nothing decision.
-Even if you know you won’t be able to pay for a full ride, you can still put a little savings away to help them with books, supplies, housing, etc.
+Even if you know you won’t be able to pay for a full ride, you can still use a little money from savings to help with books, supplies, housing, etc.

 If you can swing it, your savings can help your kids create a brighter future.